 Conclusion

-To keep your app running smoothly as your user base grows and data volumes expand, it's essential to design efficient data models and rely on a solid infrastructure.
+To keep your app running smoothly as your user base grows and data volumes expand, it's essential to design efficient data models and rely on solid infrastructure.
 Techniques like normalization, indexing, pagination, caching, lazy loading, performance monitoring, and serverless offloading play a key role in maintaining responsiveness, even under heavy loads.

 "AWS will allow us to autoscale our database and be better prepared to handle large and uneven loads.
-So no matter how large your Adalo app gets, we'll be able to handle it".
+So no matter how large your Adalo app gets, we'll be able to handle it."

 Related Blog Posts